andriyukr/FLC/README.md

 # Fuzzy Logic Controllers for ROS

-This is a repository for ROS package containing different fuzzy logic controllers.
+This is a repository for ROS package containing different fuzzy logic controllers for controlling unmanned aerial vehicles.

 UPD.
 Currently we are updating our controllers.